Does Closing a Credit Card Hurt Your Credit Score?

 Is closing a credit card bad?

-Closing a credit card isn’t usually bad, but it also won’t help your score in most situations.
+Closing a credit card isn’t usually bad, but it may lower your score in some situations.
 Instead, consider alternatives to closing your credit card like downgrading your card or negotiating with your card issuer.

 Is it better to cancel unused credit cards or keep them?